Protected persons: Civilian persons

-The term of protected civilian persons is described in the Article 4 of the 4th Geneva Convention.
-It does not protect all civilian persons in general, but only those who are "in the hands of" the adverse party during the armed conflict, “persons who at a given moment and in any manner whatsoever, find themselves, in case of a conflict or occupation, in the hands of persons a Party to the conflict or Occupying Power of which they are not nationals”.
-In case of doubts, the persons is presumed to be civilian.
-It seems that the nationals of the countries who are not part of the 1949 Geneva Conventions are not protected by these texts, but given that the ratification is now universal and the role of the customary international humanitarian law, this limitation is no longer of practical reference.
-Neutral persons are not protected as long as “their State of nationality maintains normal diplomatic representation with the State in which they find themselves”.
+The term of protected civilian persons is described in the Article 4 of the Fourth Geneva Convention.
+It does not protect all civilian persons in general, but only those who are "in the hands of" the adverse party during an international armed conflict.
+In case of doubts, the person is presumed to be a civilian.
+In other words, civilians under their own national authority and nationals of the countries not party to the Fourth Geneva Convention are not protected by these texts (the latter's limitation is no longer of practical reference, given that the ratification is now universal and the role of the customary international humanitarian law).
+Neutral persons who are in the belligerent territory and nationals of an ally of a belligerent (co-belligerent) are not protected as long as "their State of nationality maintains normal diplomatic representation with the State in which they find themselves".

-Another definition is given by the Article 50 of the Additional Protocol I, but in a negative way – everybody, who does not belong to the armed forces or prisoners of war belongs to civilian population.
-Thus, persons that were not covered by the Geneva Conventions, have minimum protection.
+Another definition is given by the Article 50 of the Additional Protocol I, but in a negative way – everybody who does not belong to the armed forces or prisoners of war belongs to the civilian population.
+Thus, persons that were not covered by the Geneva Conventions have minimum protection.
 In fact, the protection of civilians was extended to the cases of war of national liberation.

 The legal effect of the status depends on the category of civilian persons and their location (on the territory of adversary Party or on the occupied territory).

-The civilians can lose the protection against the attacks, if they participate in the hostilities against the enemy.
+The civilians can lose the protection against the attacks if they participate in hostilities against the enemy.